Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Conclusions

 An SPOD modal analysis was performed on the obtained datasets.
-The spectral analysis showed that the unsteady aerodynamic loads are due to a superposition of the distinct, albeit often coupled, 2D chordwise low-frequency shock oscillations, and spanwise convection of the separation-based buffet/stall cells.
+The spectral analysis showed that the unsteady aerodynamic loads are due to a superposition of the distinct 2D chordwise low-frequency shock oscillations and spanwise convection of the separation-based buffet/stall cells.
 Characteristic frequencies were isolated from each case.
 By performing modal analysis on different flow quantities, the SPOD modes based on the $w$-velocity component proved essential to clearly distinguish the energy peaks related to the intermediate-frequency ($St=0.06-0.35$) cellular 3D buffet cell mode from those of the nominally-2D low-frequency ($St=0.08$) shock-oscillation mode, even in cases where they overlap (e.g. $\lambda = 10^{\circ}$).
 The 2D mode was shown to be insensitive to sweep, whereas the frequency associated with 3D buffet cells was monotonically proportional to the magnitude of the imposed sweep angle.
 In good agreement with previous studies \citep{HT2021}, the wavelength of the 3D mode was shown to be independent of sweep, being instead set by the aspect ratio of the spanwise periodic computational domain.
+At a sweep of $\lambda=25^{\circ}$ the shock and buffet cell modes were found to have similar energy levels, in general agreement with the higher Reynolds number experiments of \citet{DSO2022}.
+Furthermore, the $St=0.105$ frequency of the 3D mode at $\lambda=10^{\circ}$ agreed very well with the value obtained from experiments at the same sweep angle by \citet{SKK2022} on the same NASA-CRM airfoil profile.
+This was despite the higher Reynolds number of $Re_c=2.5\times 10^{6}$ in their case, and the three-dimensionality imposed by the wind tunnel walls.